 So come on, let me in.
 I’m sitting next to you even now; drifting through the space between things, strolling slowly through the crowds and smashing my bass drum in the library.
 I’m behind the slebs, gurning on the cat-walk, I’m dancing with the freshest and sexiest young things and I’m laughing my bony arse off at all the awards ceremonies.
 I set a table for you, amidst your enemies, and my rod and my staff are here to comfort you; at the most surprising moments.
 Stung by weirdly unfair criticism from a colleague?
 Lost chance through foot-in-mouth-micro-catastrophe?
 Nothing but artistic excrement coming from your brush?
 Can’t stop worrying-wanting-worrying-wanting?
-In a big blousy grip of ‘not faaaair, don’t liiiike it’ or ‘that’s so offensive!’?
+In a big blousy state of ‘not faaaair, don’t liiiike it’ or ‘that’s so offensive!’?

 Let go and let me in.

-I’m surprisingly good at sorting out relationship problems too, if you’ll both acknowledge I’m here and if you’d be a bit more honest about me collectively, not sweeping out of sight the minute I appear in the flesh (so to speak), not putting on that ‘serious respectful’ face you do when I appear in conversation (I can see you you know), not pretending I don’t exist or that nothing dies (What?
+I’m surprisingly good at sorting out relationship problems too, if you’ll both acknowledge I’m here and if you’d be a bit more honest about me collectively, not sweeping me out of sight the minute I appear in the flesh (so to speak), not putting on that ‘serious respectful’ face you do when I appear in conversation (I can see you you know), not pretending I don’t exist or that nothing dies (What?
 He died?
 Thought he was going to live forever did you?)… If you’d face up to me I can bring such strange delight to your lives, do wonders for the old ‘we-feeling’ — the sense of togetherness you’ve long, long forgotten.
 And you won’t believe what peace I can bring, what confidence, what glories of creative inspiration.
 Pretty much everything your heart yearns for in fact.

 Don’t be a stranger!